matvrus/gitweek/README.md

 If you'd like to contribute to this project, follow these steps:

 1. Fork the repository to your GitHub account.
-2. Clone the forked repository to your local machine: `git clone https://github.com/your-username/new-project.git`
+2. Clone the forked repository to your local machine: `git clone https://github.com/matvrus/new-project.git`
-3. Create a new branch for your changes: `git checkout -b feature/your-feature`
+3. Create a new branch for your changes: `git checkout -b feature`
 4. Make changes to your project on the new branch.
-5. Push your changes to your forked repository: `git push origin feature/your-feature`
+5. Push your changes to your forked repository: `git push origin feature`
 6. Create a pull request on the original repository and request a review.

 ## License